Brown Recluse Spider - Loxosceles reclusa

 Brown Recluse Spider

-Avoid being bitten by a Brown Recluse Spider
+Brown Recluse Spider Eyes

+It is almost impossible to eliminate recluse spiders from a building once they get established.
+The best you can hope for is a significant reduction in the numbers of spiders and take steps to reduce the chances of being bitten.
+Use sticky traps to trap spiders.
+Every one you catch is one less recluse that can bite you.
 Prevent spiders from occupying your beds: Remove bed skirts from beds, and move the bed away from the wall.
 Remove everything from under the bed so that the only way the spiders can get up on the bed is to crawl up one of the four legs.

 Clean up clutter and junk that is lying around.
 Recluses love clutter and prefer to live under and between items, such as plywood, tarps and cardboard on the ground.
+(This advice is equally valid for the Black Widow spider.)

-Do not stack wood against the house.
+Do not stack wood against your house.
 Recluses like woodpiles and if they take up residence inside wood stacked next to a house, there is more chance that they will wander into the home.
 Move the woodpile as far from the house as possible, stack it off the ground and cover it with a tarp.
 These steps make the firewood less attractive to insects and the spiders that feed upon them.
 Also, when you pick up wood, wear gloves.
-Of course, check the gloves first for spiders, or stomp on the gloves first to squash a spider (as disgusting as it might seem to put on a glove with a squished spider in the finger, squished spiders don't bite.)
+Of course, check the gloves first for spiders, or stomp on the gloves first to squash a spider (as disgusting as it might seem to put on a glove with a squished spider in the finger, squished spiders don’t bite.)

 Other things you should know about brown recluses:

-Most households with brown recluses never experience a bite
+Most households with brown recluses never experience a bite.

 90% of all brown recluse bites heal without severe scarring.